 West Virginia Senator Shelley Moore Capito voted in favor of the bill despite her previous statements to the . . .

 Can the Republicans still secure her vote on the Obamacare replacement they propose this week?

-For what it's worth, a number of online political sources still see the possibility that Majority Leader Mitch McConnell might be able to convince enough key Republican senators like Capito to pass a new Republican plan to replace Obamacare.
-For . . .
+For what it's worth, a number of online political sources still see the possibility that Majority Leader Mitch McConnell might be able to convince enough key Republican senators like Capito to pass a new Republican plan to replace . . .